brjdenis/VarianESAPI-FieldEditor/README.md

 0, A, A, B, B, C, C, ..., Z, Z, 1.
 ~~~

+MLC leaves can move only between control points with equal meterset weight.

 **Sliding window IMRT:**

 All control points have the same gantry angle.
 Meterset weight follows this pattern: